Deutschlandstipendium

 A Deutschlandstipendium has a duration of one year, i.e. two semesters.
 Funding always begins in the winter semester.

 Further funding is possible after a new application.
-However, the scholarship is not paid for longer than the standard period of study.
+However, the scholarship will not be paid for longer than the standard period of study.

 Important Information & Frequently Asked Questions

-Here you will find all important information on eligibility for funding and double funding, compatibility with other benefits as well as regulations for graduation, changing university and subject area, internships, stays abroad and time off.
+You can find important information on eligibility for funding and double funding, compatibility with other benefits as well as regulations for graduation, changing university and subject area, internships, stays abroad and time off here.

 Double Funding & Compatibility with other Benefits